The probabilistic world: Subsystems

 \paragraph*{Closed time evolution}

 For a useful concept of a correlation subsystem it is important that its dynamics can be computed from the probabilistic information of the subsystem.
-For models with interactions, the evolution of the low correlation functions typically depends on higher correlation functions.
+For models with interactions, the evolution of the low correlation functions typically depends on higher correlation functions, as encoded in the BBGKY-hierarchy~\cite{YVO, BOG, BOGR, KIR}.
 For the example of a classical scalar field theory with quartic interaction the evolution of the two-point function depends on the four-point function.
 In turn, the evolution law for the four-point function involves the six-point function, and so on.
 The system of evolution equations for correlation functions is, in general, not closed.
-The appearance of "high" correlation functions belonging to the environment in the evolution equations for the "low" correlation functions belonging to the correlation subsystem is a consequence of the fact that the subsystem and its environment are correlated.
+The appearance of ``high" correlation functions belonging to the environment in the evolution equations for the ``low" correlation functions belonging to the correlation subsystem is a consequence of the fact that the subsystem and its environment are correlated.

 Closed evolution equations for the subsystem become possible, nevertheless, if the effect of higher correlation functions can be expressed in terms of the values of correlation functions in the subsystem.
-For example, an expansion in one-particle-irreducible correlation functions\,\cite{CWTE,CWNEQFT,ABW1,ABW2} expresses the six-point correlation functions in terms of four-point and two-point functions, plus an irreducible part.
+For example, an expansion in one-particle-irreducible correlation functions\,\cite{CWTE,CWNEQFT,ABW1,ABW2, Schmied_2019, Pr_fer_2020, PhysRevX.10.011020, ott2022equaltime} expresses the six-point correlation functions in terms of four-point and two-point functions, plus an irreducible part.
 If the irreducible part can be neglected, the evolution of the correlation subsystem becomes closed.
 Often the closed evolution equations for the correlation subsystem are only a good approximation.
 Some cases are known, however, where the evolution for particular two-point functions is closed even in the presence of interactions\,\cite{CWQMTE}.
-We will encounter later quantum subsystems which are correlation subsystems with a closed evolution.
+Some quantum subsystems can be viewed as correlation subsystems with a closed evolution.